nsdavidson/rust-hello-world/README.md

 # Habitat Demo
 New to Habitat?
+Welcome!
 Check out the docs and tutorials [here](http://habitat.sh).

 ## Purpose
 This is a simple Rust web app, but we're going to deploy it in a multi-tiered environment to explore Habitat.